Two Pointer Techniques for Linked List Problems

 This algorithm is a common interview question.
 What is its time complexity?

-The maximum number of elements in the priority queue pq
+The priority queue pq

 or add